 Choosing a Boat

 Research, Research, Research.
-When choosing a boat, don’t jump right into the first cheap one that you find on craigslist.
-The upkeep on these things can be incredibly expensive, and if you don’t know what you’re doing you could be in for some unwelcome surprises.
+When choosing a boat, don’t jump right into the first cheap one that you find on Craigslist or Facebook Marketplace.
+The upkeep on these things can be incredibly expensive, and if you don’t know what you’re doing you could be in for some unwelcome surprises—like a “bargain” that turns into a money pit with rotten stringers, bad engines, or endless blister repairs.

 When choosing a boat you should consider the following things:

-• When considering how much to spend on a boat, take the amount that you are willing to pay and subtract about 30%.
-You will want that extra 30% for any maintenance issues that may pop up.
+- Budget Reality Check: When considering how much to spend on a boat, take the amount that you are willing to pay and subtract about 30–40%.
+You will want that extra chunk for any maintenance issues that may pop up right away—new rigging, sails, engine service, or surprises from the survey.
+In 2026, realistic used liveaboard starters (30–45ft sailboats or trawlers good for couples) often land in the $50,000–$200,000 range for solid, ready-ish ones.
+Cheaper $20,000–$50,000 boats exist but usually need serious work; avoid anything under $30k unless you’re handy and want a project.

-• Check for Leaks – Before purchasing a boat, do a thorough inspection to check for leaks.
+- Check for Leaks: Before purchasing a boat, do a thorough inspection to check for leaks—look in the bilge, around chainplates, ports, hatches, and deck fittings.
 Any leaks need to be taken care of right away.
-Mold will become a huge problem, and can make your boat unlivable if left unchecked.
+Water intrusion leads to core rot, delamination, or worse.

 Where to Dock